-Every employer is legally required to provide workers’ compensation insurance for employees.
+Most employers are legally required to provide workers’ compensation insurance for their employees.
 In the event an injury occurs while on the job, this insurance covers the treatment, medical expenses, and lost wages due to an injury sustained on the job.

 Accidental death and dismemberment and workplace accidents are complicated issues.
 Many factors are involved in prosecuting work-related injuries.
 Therefore, it is crucial for victims to obtain experienced legal representation to ensure they receive the damages to which they are entitled.